This job posting is no longer active.

 Location: Journal Square Transp.
 Center

-Temporary Passenger Information Agents (TPIA) play a highly visible front-line customer service role at PATH terminals and stations.
+Temporary Passenger Information Agents (TPIA) play a highly visible full-time front-line customer service role at PATH terminals and stations.
 TPIAs answer customer questions and provide information about PATH service routes, station locations, fares, and directions.
 They also check customer communication equipment and report malfunctions.

 Temporary Passenger Information Agents will be required to work rotating shifts (am, pm, midnights, weekends, holidays and overtime if necessary).
 Work schedules can fluctuate from week to week and tours and days off can be different.

 Compensation & Benefits

 Temporary Passenger Information Agents are employed as temporary employees without benefits.
 You will have the opportunity to apply and test for permanent positions within the PATH system.